 For example:

-The key is to pair the new habit with a well-established routine, making it easier to incorporate into your daily life.
+The key is to pair the new habit with a well-established routine, making it easier to integrate into your daily life.

 Here’s why it’s so effective:

 Ready to start habit stacking?
-Follow these five steps to build a routine that sticks:
+Follow these five steps to create your own stack:

-Take a moment to list the habits you already do daily without fail.
-These could include brushing your teeth, making coffee, checking your email, or even locking the door when you leave the house.
-These habits will serve as the "anchors" for your new routines.
+Take a moment to list the habits you already do every day.
+These could include brushing your teeth, making coffee, checking your email, or taking a shower.
+These existing habits will serve as the foundation for your new routine.

 Here are some practical examples of habit stacking to inspire you: